TruebitProtocol/truebit-eth/README.md

 ```
 docker build . -t truebit-os:latest
 ```
 Building the image will take some minutes, but running the container should give you a prompt instantly.
+One can also use the pre-built image `truja/truebit:os`.

-From the directory where you plan to usually run the container, type the following, substituting `YYY` for the *full path* to a directory where you wish to cache files.  to get the full path to your current working directory, type `pwd`.
+From the directory where you plan to usually run the container, type the following, substituting `YYY` for the *full path* to a directory where you wish to cache files.  tT get the full path to your current working directory, type `pwd`.
 ```
 docker run --network host -v YYY/dcache:/root/.ethereum --rm -it truebit-os:latest /bin/bash
 ```